 - Cindy Knight, PTMSOCS and partner here at ECRC comments on a review article saying that this article “should help convince many patients with low back pain to consider physical therapy first.”
 The article, published in February 2009, recommends that in most cases of symptomatic lumbar degenerative disc disease, PT is the best option.
 The best treatement for LBP is physical therapy along with anti-inflammatory medications.

 Lumbar degenerative disc disease is one of the most common causes for lower back pain.
 Symptomatic lumbar degenerative disc disease is the cause of a weakened, injured, or deteriorated disc from aging.
 The article states that 75-85% of adults will be affected by low back pain during their lifetimes.

-The review details the different treatment methods for symptomatic lumbar degenerative disc disease, including physical therapy with the use of nonsteroidal anti-inflammatory drugs (NSAIDs), and concludes that, in most patients with low back pain, symptoms resolve without surgery.
-The review also concludes that physical therapy and nonsteroidal anti-inflammatory drugs are the “cornerstones” of non-surgical treatment.
+There are different treatment methods for symptomatic lumbar degenerative disc disease, including physical therapy with the use of non-steroidal anti-inflammatory drugs.
+The article concluded that, in most patients with lower back pain, symptoms resolve without surgery.
+Physical therapy and non-steroidal anti-inflammatory drugs are the “cornerstones” of non-surgical treatment.

-Physical therapist can include strengthening of core muscle groups, including the abdominal wall and lumbar musculature, which can have positive effects in patients with this condition.
-According to American Physical Therapy Association (APTA) spokesperson Julie Fritz, PT, PhD, ATC, clinical outcomes research scientist at Salt Lake City’s Intermountain Healthcare and associate professor at the University of Utah, physical therapists have several treatment options that can help patients with LBP whether due to degenerative disc disease or a variety of other causes.
+Physical therapists can include strengthening of core muscle groups, including the abdominal wall and lumbar musculature, which can have positive effects in patients with this condition.
+According to American Physical Therapy Association (APTA) spokesperson Julie Fritz, physical therapists have several treatment options that can help patients with LBP whether due to degenerative disc disease or a variety of other causes.

 ECRC PT can help you with your LBP.
 Contact any of the PTs in our convenient locations throughout eastern CT.